gdsbook/book/notebooks/08_point_pattern_analysis.md

 Airports are interesting entities.
 They are nodes that connect a network of national and international flows, and are its most visible realization.
 Where they are located is a function of several factors such as the population they are trying to serve, their level of income, the demand for flying, etc. However their exact location is far from the only possible one.
 Physically speaking, an airport could be built in many more places than where it ends up.
 This make the process behind an interesting one to explore through the overall "appearance" of their locations; that is, through its pattern.

-In this vignette, we will use a preprocessed open dataset collecting XXX.
-Before we start playing with it, let us load it up:
+In this vignette, we will use a preprocessed open dataset.
+This dataset provides the location of airports in many different countries, alongside an indication of their size and importance to the air transit network.
+Before we start analyzing it, we need to load it:

 ```python
 # Load GeoJSON file